 Raging Waters does not allow outside food or drinks in the park, except for sealed water bottles, sports drinks, baby food, and formula.
 You could try to sneak in some small snacks.
 Coolers are not allowed.

 However, you can save money on food and drinks by bringing a cooler filled with lunch and drinks to leave in the trunk of your car.
-You can always leave the waterpark at lunchtime and return to your vehicle to have lunch, especially if you’re traveling as a large family or a large group.
+You can always leave the waterpark at lunchtime and return to your vehicle for lunch, especially if you’re traveling as a large family or group.
 It will save you a lot of money.

-Combo meals at the park run between $10 to $15 without drinks per person.
+Combo meals at the park run between $10–15 without drinks per person.
 Drinks are extra.

 Tip: Freeze a bottle of water the night before.
 Put it with the bag you're taking with you inside the park.
 It will be ready to drink later in the day.